 Picture Book about Germs

 As coronavirus is top of mind these days it might be good to discuss how germs are spread to teach young children why we practice good hand hygiene etc. Germs Are Not For Sharing helps teach young kids what to do when they cough or sneeze.
-Elizabeth Verdick has written several children’s books and is famed for her Best Behavior Series of which this book is a part of. [board book, ages 1 and up]
+Elizabeth Verdick has written several children’s books and is famed for her Best Behavior Series which this book is a part of. [board book, ages 1 and up]

 What Are Germs? is an interactive flap book teaching children what germs are, how they are spread, and how to treat them when they make you sick.
-Presented in a question and answer format author Katie Daynes creates a wonderful educational experience that can prove quite beneficial during the current public health crisis. [board book, ages 1 and up]
+Presented in a question-and-answer format author Katie Daynes creates a wonderful educational experience that can prove quite beneficial during the current public health crisis. [board book, ages 1 and up]

 Erin King-Mullins is a colorectal surgeon in Atlanta, GA.
-After delivering her first child in February 2020 and experiencing the isolation of shelter-in-place due to COVID, she found herself looking online for resources.
+After delivering her first child in February 2020 and experiencing the isolation of shelter-in-place due to COVID-19, she found herself looking online for resources.
 The creation of Corona Mamas (@coronamama1) on Twitter was an outlet to share resources regarding maternal mental health and general wellness especially when human contact was so limited.

 She quickly realized all moms were now Corona Mamas.
 Moms were having to work from home, become homeschool teachers, and more!
 Then came the turmoil and social unrest surrounding the killing of George Floyd and it was laid bare the injustices of the world.
 How to raise her newborn in the era of 2 pandemics Covid-19 and Racism was front of mind, and she couldn’t find a source that was just right.